What Will I See as I travel the Route

 Is There a Starting and Finish Point for the Route

-If you go by the North Coast 500, the starting point is Inverness Castle.
+If you go by the North Coast 500, the Start and Finish point is Inverness Castle.

 We believe you should start at the Culloden Battlefield.